w4/rgit/README.md

 [See it in action!](https://git.inept.dev/)

 A gitweb/cgit-like interface for the modern age.
-Written in Rust using Axum, git2, Askama and Sled.
+Written in Rust using Axum, git2, Askama and RocksDB.

 Includes a dark mode for late night committing.